jbthecoder5/converse/README.md

 <h1><img src="converse_logo.jpg"></h1><br><br>

+<h2>Progress Report</h2>
-<b>Converse is a forum based web application currently in production</p>
+<p><b>Converse is a forum based web application currently in production</b></p>

 <p>
   So far everything is almost done on the backend; however, judging from the pictures below we need to work on the front-end of the site.
 </p>
 <p>
   We plan to do this by improving the UI/UX of the app by using existing web responsive frameworks, or building it from scratch ourselves.
 </p>

+<h2>Getting Started</h2>
+<p>When deploy the site either on heroku or digital ocean.
+Please create an account, share your post on social media, and bookmark us.
+We want our application to benefit the users as much as us, so we're re-thinking our strategy on how users will interact on our application.</p>

+<h2>Contributing</h2>
+<p>When we upload the project Restful API, we appreciate all contributions to Converse</p>

 <h2>The following are screenshoots of homepage and user profile</h2>